(Updated and republished in November 2019)

 THANKS FOR SUPPORTING THIS SITE BY ACCESSING AMAZON VIA ANY OF THE LINKS IN THE NOMAD STORE $.
 I’LL MAKE A SMALL PERCENTAGE ON YOUR PURCHASE AND IT WON’T COST YOU ANYTHING EVEN IF YOU BUY SOMETHING DIFFERENT.
 (Link is good for 24-hours).

 I’m guessing I set out at around 10-ish the next morning (October 21), but I didn’t take a watch along (haven’t used one in weeks).
 I saw one person hiking toward me, moving fast, a lightweight hiker.
 He had a silver umbrella, which was also ultra light, and reflected the heat.
 I thought it was a wonderful idea, because I was burning up with the heat, and it made every mile feel like three.
 We said a quick hello, then he was gone.
 I hiked the next 5 miles alone.
 It was very beautiful, but quite a slog due to the heat, and my pack was getting heavier with every mile.
 The first three miles felt like five, and the last two went on forever.
+(I do these things, but I’m not an athlete…LOL).

 I did a side trip to Big Ruins, which has 32 rooms, and I saw many natural arches, and other ruins along the way.
 I’m not allowed to say where they are, even the maps don’t show them these days.
 To find these ruins, one has to look for them.

-At one point I lost the trail, and then I saw an alcove in the canyon wall, and spotted my ultimate goal, The All American Man Pictograph Panel.
-I had planned on visiting it the next day, so only took a quick look, then moved on.
+At one point I lost the trail, and then I saw an alcove in the canyon wall and spotted my ultimate goal, The All American Man Pictograph Panel.
+I had planned on visiting it the next day, so I only took a quick look, then moved on.
 I now knew I had only one mile left.

 Camp SC3 was nicer, with a shade tree big enough to hang my pack from, and blessedly it was already in the shade.
 It must have been 5:00 PM or so.
-Someone had made a little table, and some benches from logs, it felt much more like home, which it would be for two nights.
+Someone had made a little table, and some benches from logs, it felt much more like home, which would be for two nights.

-Just after I set up my bivy two hikers walked by, and to my surprise it was Mary and Gerry.
+Just after I set up my bivy two hikers walked by, and to my surprise, it was Mary and Gerry.
 We visited for a while, then I joined them at the spring where they were getting water.
 Then they were gone again, and I was alone for the night.

 In two days I’d seen a total of three other people, and there were two more nights to go…